sindresorhus/array-move/readme.md

 Type: `number`

 Index of where to move the item.
+If negative, it will begin that many elements from the end.

 ## License